Surf New Hampshire

 Starting with the north and working your way down through the beaches of Rye there are some great options if you're local and you have the knowledge.
 Jenness (pictured above) is a nice left point with a few peaks down the beach to the south.
 It's mostly a mellow wave with a bunch of longboarders and SUPers.
 I'm sure the locals have names for these individual spots, there are about three streets for Jenness with street/mud parallel parking.
 I usually surf the point or the next peak over.
 It's rarely crowded and localism is low here.
 It can be super lumpy and fun when it gets big on a SE swell.
 I've caught it well overhead and perfect on more than one occasion... raced some serious walls on my 9'2.
 The paddle can be a little bit of a bitch out to the point after a long ride.
 You might take a few sets on the head.
 Also, if you get caught inside on one of the south peaks on bigger days, be warned.
 When the ocean temps are in the 30's during winter you don't want to have to put your head under water if you don't have to.

 Moving south there is a really nice set up at Rye on the Rocks.
 This spot is always super crowded, dawn to dusk, no matter the swell size, shape, or form.
 It can get really good.
-It's a reef break right on the beach.
+It's a rocky reef break right on the beach.
 Not much paddle.
 There are some dudes out there yelling at each other probably.
-A few rippers here bust mostly guys who don't surf that well and get in the way a lot.
+A few rippers here but also a bunch of guys who get in the way a lot.
 I don't particularly enjoy surfing this spot unless it's empty... which is pretty much never.
 There's an outside spot to the south, right point that you can paddle to from here.
 Or you can drive down the road for a hidden parking lot that gets filled before the sun is up on good days.
 Again, I never took the time to figure out the spot names.
 This right point was epic one time on a gigantic SE from a hurricane.
 It was double overhead perfection.
 Guys were ripping, getting tubed and it was glossy magazine level shit.
 I caught two freight trains on my log and got out of there.
 TOTAL.
 ZOO.
 Not really my speed.

 As you're leaving Rye heading south you get to the North Hampton State Park, there's a pull off where you can check the waves without getting out of your car.
 The ocean has been eroding this area pretty good so the parking lot is small.
 It's not too good here usually, but when it gets big you can find some rides.
 There's a fun shorebreak/high tide wave that's worth a look here.
 Fun barrels on the inside, a bit rocky and not for beginners.
 I recorded a clip on a big day... here's a LINK to that instagram post.
 This dude showing you how it's done in a 5mil in the month of January.